 “It is conscious poetry that inspires others to take action,” Clark explained.

 His book “365 Days of S.W.E.T.” is an extension of his self-development program and is a compilation of daily inspirational thoughts and advice for an entire year.

-Don’t miss a chance to be encouraged and inspired with Clark’s words of wisdom.
+Don’t miss a chance to be encouraged and inspired by Clark’s words of wisdom.
 The book signing will begin at 1 p.m.

 S.W.E.T.
-4 Life mentoring sessions takes place every last Thursday of the month at St. Petersburg College, Gibbs Campus in their community room from 5:30-7 p.m., and every first Tuesday of the month at the Enoch Davis Center from 5:30-7 p.m. also.
+4 Life mentoring sessions take place every last Thursday of the month at St. Petersburg College, Gibbs Campus, in their community room from 5:30-7 p.m., and every first Tuesday of the month at the Enoch Davis Center from 5:30-7 p.m. also.